Murphy Rebel

 Once there, you’ll find a wonderful experience awaits you.
 Taking off in something you’ve built yourself is a thrill.
 When that “something” happens to be a Rebel, the thrill becomes an absolute joy.

 Ground handling of the Rebel is superb due to forward visibility, differential hydraulic braking, a kick-out steerable tailwheel, and the wide stance gear.
 Pour the coals to it and most people are startled to see how quickly the tail comes up (about two plane lengths) and how soon the aircraft levitates off the runway.
 Takes all of 175’ with two people on board.
 Rate of climb, starting at sea level is around 1,000 fpm with the O-235 engine.
-There are three powerplant options, ranging from 80 to 160 horsepower.
+There are three powerplant options, ranging from 80 to 160 hp.
 That puts cruise, at 75 percent power, in the 90 – 120 mph spectrum.
 Full span flaperons are responsive in slow flight, right down to stall.
 With a couple notches of flap, you can cruise around for hours at 50 mph, taking in the sights below.
 Fly the final approach at 55 mph and expect to flare around 40.
 Flying a taildragger has never been easier.
 Most pilots can transition from tricycle to conventional gear with a few hours of dual…something you can do in your own Rebel…before the first 40 hours are flown off.

 When you’re done with the fun, two people can remove the wings in about 45 minutes to 1 hour.
 The stabilizer and elevator fold up to accommodate the wings for trailering.
 In that configuration, the Rebel can be towed on its own gear for home storage or maintenance, or it can be mounted on a simple trailer for longer hauls.